Wincenty Witos Park, Bydgoszcz: Protestant cemetery

 The Ludowy Park (People's Park) was established on the site of a Protestant cemetery.
 The latter dated back to 1778 and was the oldest and the largest in Bydgoszcz.

 The area for the cemetery, purchased from the Grodztwo estate, was later expanded and eventually covered a surface of 6.5 ha.
 In 1838, a residential house for the administrator was erected on the premises, where a separate room was used as a morgue.
 In 1884, a chapel was built and in 1898, a massive brick fence.
-Tha latter survived until the liquidation of the cemetery.
+That latter survived until the liquidation of the cemetery.

 Four forged gates opened onto the streets: two onto Jagiellońska and two onto Markwarta.

 Inside the site, 8 m wide roads, flanked with lindens, ran from the gates, leading to the chapel located on a large central square.
 A network of paths beaming out from the center divided the cemetery into quarters.

 The place was teeming with greenery: